-D. If a member is required to attend court, a staff meeting or FTO meeting on their Regular Day Off (RDO), that member will be paid a minimum of three (3) hours pay at the appropriate overtime rate, provided that should the total hours worked exceed three (3), the member shall receive pay at the appropriate overtime rate for all such hours worked.
+D. If a member is required to attend court (including telephonic court appearances), a staff meeting or FTO meeting on their Regular Day Off (RDO), that member will be paid a minimum of three (3) hours pay at the appropriate overtime rate, provided that should the total hours worked exceed three (3), the member shall receive pay at the appropriate overtime rate for all such hours worked.

-15.10 - Telephone Calls
+15.10 - Telephone Calls, Emails, and/or Text Messages

-When a member receives telephone call(s) during off-duty hours that require work, he/she shall receive a minimum of one-half (1/2) hour pay, or actual time spent, whichever is greater, at an appropriate rate.
-The member shall report on his/her timesheet the start and stop times of all work performed in connection with off-duty telephone calls.
-Multiple calls during the same one-half hour period of time are considered as one call.
+When a member receives telephone call(s), emails, and/or text messages during off-duty hours that require work be completed before the start of the member's next scheduled workday, he/she shall receive a minimum of one-half (1/2) hour pay, or actual time spent, whichever is greater, at an appropriate rate.
+The member shall report on his/her timesheet the start and stop times of all work performed in connection with off-duty telephone calls, emails, and/or text messages.
+Multiple calls, emails, and/or text messages during the same one-half hour period of time are considered as one call.
 The member may receive one-half hour pay for up to three separate and distinct calls received during an off-duty period.
 Upon receiving the fourth call during one off-duty period, the member shall be entitled to an additional 1.5 hours pay at the appropriate rate of pay.
 In no case shall the member be entitled to more than 3.0 hours pay in a single off-duty period for answering phone calls, unless more time has actually been worked.